Gabriel-Yap/GabrielAcademicWebsite.github.io/index.md

 ## About Me

-I’m Gabriel Hao Wei Yap, a sophomore Computer Science student at Yonsei University passionate about computer vision, image processing, and human-computer interaction.
-I enjoy solving technical challenges and developing systems that make technology more intuitive and human-centered.
-Beyond coding, I’m active in cross-cultural student communities, where I’ve grown as a communicator and leader.
+Hi there!
+I’m Gabriel Hao Wei Yap, but most people call me Gabby.
+I’m a sophomore Computer Science student at Yonsei University who loves exploring how technology can make life smoother and more human.
+My interests span computer vision, image processing, and human-computer interaction—basically, teaching computers to see and think a little more like us!

+When I’m not coding or debugging, you’ll probably find me organizing events with international students, chatting across cultures, or brainstorming creative ideas over coffee.
+I enjoy blending technical problem-solving with human connection, and I’m always up for learning something new.

 ## Research Interests